-Steve Barns, LPC, LMFT, LPC & LMFT Supervisor
+Steve Barns, M.Ed., LPC, LMFT, LPC, LMFT Supervisor

-With profound gratitude, I have been married to Kathryn for 27 years.
+With profound gratitude, I have been married to Kathryn since 1982.
 We have four grown children.
 After growing up in the Denton community, I attended Baylor University as a ministry student and graduated in 1979.
-I attended graduate school at the University of North Texas where I received a M.Ed. in Counseling with emphasis in Marriage and Family Counseling.
+I attended graduate school at the University of North Texas where I received a Master’s in counseling with emphasis in marriage and family counseling.
 Immediately following my graduate training I worked in two different hospitals as an inpatient counselor.
 Upon receipt of my LPC and LMFT licenses in 1992, I opened a private practice here in Denton.

 In 2000, I was invited onto the pastoral staff at Denton Bible church to oversee the counseling ministry.
 It remains my delight to train and supervise counseling interns, helping them move toward licensure if that is their desire, but especially to prepare them in the ministry of biblical counseling.